 How Is Systemic lupus Erythematosus Diagnosed?

 The symptoms of systemic lupus erythematosus tend to be confused with those of other health conditions, so diagnosing it is not easy.
 So you might live with SLE for some time until you discover that you have this disease.
-When you feel that you have its symptoms, consult with a medical professional as soon as possible.
+After learning all about lupus and you feel that you have its symptoms, consult with a medical professional as soon as possible.

 No one assessment can determine whether you have it, but a medical professional will be able to discover the same in alternative ways.
 Your doctor might do any or a combination of the following tests for the diagnosis.
 These tests could help them to confirm the nonexistence of any other disease that is possibly mistaken for lupus.

 Just discuss your issues including symptoms with a doctor.
 Make a note of symptoms whenever these occur, and write down until when these persist.

 Inform your doctor whether your family members have any autoimmune disease.